sentinel1909/crusty-rustacean-blog/src/content/blog/2023/2023_10_11_demystifying_actix_web_middleware.md

 }
 ```

 Whew!
 I don't know about you but I'm kind of exhausted.
 That's a lot of code!
 The trait implementations give us a lot to think about and follow.
 This middleware will essentially do nothing.
 All the hard work above just sets it up so that you can wrap your endpoints with it.
-As it stands above, the boiler plate will pass on an incoming request to the endpoints and make no modification to it.
+As it stands above, the boiler plate will pass an unmodified request straight on to the endpoint, whatever that may be.

-Ok, let's break all this down:
+Alright, let's break all this down:

 _Dependencies_